 An order resulting from a QC review may include the following:

-Restricting the provision of public accountancy services by the AE in the manner that the PAOC (Firm Level) thinks fit.
+Restriction on the AE's provision of public accountancy services in the manner that the PAOC (Firm Level) thinks fit.

 Financial Penalty